johnnydecimal/ellane-terminal/content/blog/02-i-want-to-understand-what-the-command-line-is.md

 So if you can insert yourself in that chain, if you can start talking some of these higher-level languages, you can get more control.
 You can do whatever you want.

+**The command line is how you talk to your computer in a high-level language.**

+Next, I'll explain which language this is.

 ---

 # Homework

 Do a bit of reading on [abstraction layers](https://en.wikipedia.org/wiki/Abstraction_layer).
-But you don't need to go deep on theory here, as long as you've got the idea we'll move on.
+But you don't need to go deep on theory here: as long as you've got the idea, we'll move on.